-Finally, we have carried out the analysis of the paramagnons within the $t$-$J$-$U$ model, analyzing their characteristics as a function of electronic density and range parameter $r_\mathrm{2P/3P}$.
+Finally, we have carried out an analysis of the paramagnons within the $t$-$J$-$U$ model, evaluating their characteristics as a function of electronic density and range parameter $r_\mathrm{2P/3P}$.
 The results are qualitatively consistent with those obtained for the Hubbard model.
 Yet, an intricate relationship between charge-transfer energy and parameters of the $t$-$J$-$U$ Hamiltonian precludes a direct quantitative analysis that has been possible for the Hubbard model.

-Correlating SC to other material properties has been long considered a route for identification of key ingredients relevant to high-$T_c$ SC in copper oxides.
-Maximal SC temperatures are known to be linked to the physics of charge transfer between oxygen $2p$ and copper $3d$ orbitals, as evidenced by direct observation of interorbital hole redistribution \cite{Rybicki2016}, as well as indirectly, by measurement of charge transfer energy, $\Delta_\mathrm{CT}$ \cite{Wang2023}.
+Correlating SC to other material properties has been long considered a route toward identification of key ingredients relevant to high-$T_c$ SC in copper oxides.
+Maximal SC transition temperatures are known to be linked to the physics of charge transfer between oxygen $2p$ and copper $3d$ orbitals, as evidenced by direct observation of interorbital hole redistribution \cite{Rybicki2016}, as well as indirectly, by measurement of charge transfer energy, $\Delta_\mathrm{CT}$ \cite{Wang2023}.
 On the other hand, SC also correlates with propagation energies of robust paramagnons, $\omega_p$ \cite{Wang2022}.
 While empirical relation between $T_c$ and $\Delta_\mathrm{CT}$ emphasizes relationship between local electronic correlations and high-$T_c$ SC, linear scaling of $T_c$ with $\omega_p$ may point toward relevance of paramagnon-driven pairing mechanisms.
-Our results indicate that there is no one-to-one correspondence between $\omega_p$ and $\Delta_\mathrm{CT}$, providing microscopic insights into such empirical scaling relations.
-In particular, $n = 1$-$3$ Bi-cuprates exhibit substantial variation of $T_c = 38$-$113\,\mathrm{K}$ \cite{Wang2023a}, despite their nearly identical paramagnon energies (cf. Table~\ref{tab:bi-cuprates}), serving as an exception to the overall linear scaling trend between $T_c$ and $\omega_p$, reported in Ref.~\cite{Wang2022}.
-The theory of Sec.~\ref{sec:model_method} suggests interpretation of this scaling breakdown in terms of cancellations between the effects of fermiology and electronic correlations on $\omega_p$, even though $\Delta_\mathrm{CT}$ exhibits a pronounced negative correlation with $T_c$.
+Our results indicate that there is no one-to-one correspondence between $\omega_p$ and $\Delta_\mathrm{CT}$, providing a microscopic framework for interpretation of such empirical scaling relations.
+In particular, $n = 1$-$3$ Bi-cuprates exhibit substantial variation of $T_c = 30$-$113\,\mathrm{K}$ \cite{Wang2023a}, despite their nearly identical paramagnon energies (cf. Table~\ref{tab:bi-cuprates}), serving as an exception to the overall linear scaling trend between $T_c$ and $\omega_p$, reported in Ref.~\cite{Wang2022}.
+The theory of Sec.~\ref{sec:results_Hubbard_model} suggests interpretation of this scaling breakdown in terms of cancellations between the effects of fermiology and electronic correlations on $\omega_p$, even though $\Delta_\mathrm{CT}$ exhibits a pronounced negative correlation with $T_c$.
 A more detailed investigation of the interplay between electronic properties, magnetic excitations, and high-$T_c$ SC should be undertaken in a separate study.